I recently asked people on my email list about their biggest problems around food.

 I repeat, we are just taking the first step right now.
 As you get success with these first steps, then you can explore more about what it means to respect your body.

-From respecting your body, you can then learn to love your body.
+From respecting your body, you can then learn to love your body, even if you have anorexia or bulimia.

 But one step at time.
 We are at square one right now and are just learning how to prevent body obsessive thoughts.